roviedo/react-banking-application/README.md

   </tr>
 </table>

+Banking application with NO server-side.
+User can fake login, withdraw and deposit using React, Redux, Semantic UI and Webpack.

 ### System Requirements
 Mac OSX or Linux

 ### Installation
 - Get node + npm from https://nodejs.org/en/download/ and go through installation process of it.
 - Install webpack https://webpack.js.org/guides/installation/
+    * NOTE: I'm currently using a global installation (npm install webpack -g)
 - Do the following from your bash shell
 ```
 cd into banking_app